connectall/connectall-grafana-hierarchy/readme.md

-# Grafana Custom ConnectALL plugin - Overview of CA Hierarchy plugin
+# Grafana Custom ConnectALL plugin - Overview of ConnectALL Hierarchy plugin

 #### The primary objective of this plugin is to project an hierarchial structure to the user who takes effect of our custom grafana plugin.